-7.2.1.1.5.
-Water Treatment Facilities
+7.2.1.1.5 Water Treatment Facilities

-EBMUD has performed a detailed Infrastructure Rehabilitation Program (IRP) to evaluate each of the six WTPs and determine future maintenance or replacement projects that are required to keep the WTPs in working order.
-These IRPs are updated every two years to routinely track the status and reliability of each WTP.
+EBMUD has completed detailed assessments and studies to evaluate each of its six WTPs and determine future maintenance or replacement projects that are required to keep the WTPs in working order.
+The results of these assessments and studies were used as a basis to determine the sequence and scope of maintenance and reliability improvements required at each WTP over the next ten years.